K15t/gulp-viewport/README.md

             .pipe(gulp.dest('build/js'));
     });

+### Example gulpfile.js

+Checkout ``example/gulpfile.js`` for a full example gulpfiles.

-## Known Issues
+## Known Limitations

 * Scroll Viewport does have a bug with multiple parallel uploads (https://k15t.jira.com/browse/VPRT-719).
-*
+Please make sure to upgrade to Scroll Viewport 2.3.1.
+* When using the ''gulp-watch'' file that are deleted or move locally, will not automatically be deleted or moved in Confluence.
+In order to reset a theme use ``viewport.resetTheme`` to remove all files and then upload all files from scratch.

 ## Resources & Further Reading